Skip to main content

 Stage I

 Squamous cell cancers: Radiation therapy is used for most stage I vaginal cancers.
-If the cancer is less than 5 mm thick (about 3/16 inch), intracavitary radiation may be used alone.
+If the cancer is less than 5 mm thick (about 3/16 inch) and the diameter of the cancer is less than 2 cm, intracavitary radiation may be used alone.
 Interstitial radiation is an option for some tumors, but it’s not often used.
-For tumors that have grown more deeply, intracavitary radiation may be combined with external beam radiation.
+For tumors that have grown more deeply or larger in diameter, intracavitary radiation may be combined with external beam radiation.

 Removing part or all of the vagina (partial or radical vaginectomy) might be needed depending on the size of the cancer and where it is in the vagina.
 Reconstructive surgery to create a new vagina after treatment of the cancer is an option if a large part of the vagina has been removed.

-If the cancer is in the upper vagina, it may be treated with surgery, such as radical hysterectomy, bilateral radical pelvic lymph node removal, and/or radical or partial vaginectomy.
+If the cancer is in the upper part of the vagina, it may be treated with surgery, such as radical hysterectomy, bilateral radical pelvic lymph node removal, and/or radical or partial vaginectomy.

-After radical partial or complete vaginectomy, radiation (external beam) may be used to treat cancer cells that might have spread to lymph nodes in the groin and/or pelvis.
+After radical partial or complete vaginectomy, radiation (external beam) may be used if not all of the cancer cells were removed or if cancer cells were found in the lymph nodes of the groin and/or pelvis.

 Adenocarcinomas: For cancers in the upper part of the vagina, the treatment is surgery -- a radical hysterectomy, partial or radical vaginectomy, and removal of pelvic lymph nodes.
 This can be followed by reconstructive surgery if needed or desired.
 Both internal and external radiation therapy may be given as well.